mgechev/revive/README.md

 # revive

-Fast, configurable, extensible, and beautiful linter for Go.
+Fast, configurable, extensible, flexible, and beautiful linter for Go.

 <p align="center">
   <img src="./assets/logo.png" alt="" width="200">
 </p>

+Here's how `revive` is different from `golint`:

+* Allows you to enable or disable rules using a configuration file.
+* Allows you to configure the linting rules with a configuration file.
+* Provides functionality to disable a specific rule or the entire linter for a file or a range of lines.
+* Provides more rules compared to `golint`.
+* Provides multiple formatters which let you customize the output.
+* Allows you to customize the return code for the entire linter or based on the failure of only some rules.
+* Open for addition of new rules or formatters.
+* Faster since it runs the rules over each file in a separate goroutine.

 ## Usage

-Revive is **configurable** linter which you can fit your needs.
+`Revive` is **configurable** linter which you can fit your needs.
+By default you can use `revive` with the default configuration options.
+This way the linter will work the same way `golint` does.

 ### Command Line Flags